soltanzadehErfan/soltanzadehErfan/README.md

 </div>

-### I'm a Software Engineer, Developer and #Flutter lover
+### I'm a Software Engineer, Developer
-- 💖 First Of all I love My Happiness
 - 🔭 I’m realy interested about Flutter and dart
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning Swift and Kotlin
 - 💬 Ask me anything about flutter and dart
 - 🌏 You can find me in social that is mentioned in top
 - 📨 Or for fast way just send me a Mail in soltanzadeh836@gmail.com